-All new staff and students are required to attend a mandatory safety induction provided by safety personnel in the School before they can begin laboratory work.
-This is usually scheduled for early September to coincide with the arrival of the majority of new researchers, and will cover such things as lab safety, chemical safety, SDS, risk assessment, practical firefighting, etc. In order to make sure that all members of the School are made familiar with our safety policies as soon as possible, supplementary inductions are given in January/February and June to accommodate schedule clashes, late-starting researchers and summer students.
+All new staff and students are required to attend a mandatory safety induction provided by safety personnel in the School as early as possible.
+This is usually scheduled for early September to coincide with the arrival of the majority of new researchers, and covers such things as lab safety, chemical safety, SDS, risk assessment, practical firefighting, etc. In order to make sure that all members of the School are made familiar with our safety policies as soon as possible, supplementary inductions are given in January/February and June to accommodate schedule clashes, late-starting researchers and summer students.
 Contact Raymond Smith (ext 2099) for further details.